openenergymonitor/guide/source/setup/troubleshooting.markdown

 Auto generated password: 9f7599c8da
 ```

-If the account username has also been forgotten this can be retreived by connecting via ssh and looking at the MYSQL database entry :
+If the account username has also been forgotten this can be retrieved by connecting via ssh and looking at the MYSQL database entry :

 When prompted enter the [emonPi default MYSQL root password.](https://guide.openenergymonitor.org/technical/credentials/#mysql)